-Property, Plant and Equipment and Infrastructure respectively constitute 30% and 58% of the Town's total assets as at 30 June 2019.
-Under regulation 17A of the Financial Management Regulations, the Town's Property, Plant and Equipment and Infrastructure is to be carried at fair value less accumulated depreciation and accumulated impairment losses.
+Property, Plant and Equipment and Infrastructure respectively constituted 30% and 57% of the Town's total assets as at 30 June 2020.
+Under regulation 17A of the Financial Management Regulations, the Town's Plant and Equipment type assets are to be measured under the cost model whereas Property and Infrastructure is to be carried at fair value less accumulated depreciation and accumulated impairment losses.
 Under regulation 17(4) of the Financial Management Regulations, the Town is required to revalue an asset:

-Whenever the local government believes the fair value of the asset is likely to be materially different from its carrying amount; and In any event, within a period of at least 3 years but not more than 5 years after the day on which the asset was last valued or revalued.
+- Whenever the local government believes the fair value of the asset is likely to be materially different from its carrying amount; and - In any event, within a period of at least 3 years but not more than 5 years after the day on which the asset was last valued or revalued.